-- The officer will probably try to interview you.
-We strongly advise that you not speak to an officer without an attorney present.
+- The officer may try to question you.
+We advise that you not speak to an officer without an attorney present.
 You have the right to remain silent and the right to have an attorney present during questioning

 - The officer will swear out the warrant in front of a video Justice of the Peace.

 - The video judge will set a bail.
 You will either be released or brought to a prison if you cannot post bail.